For those who want to bring a new dog into their lives, information is worth more than gold.

 If you are looking for a puppy to add to your family, the Schip-A-Pom is an excellent choice.

-But, before deciding just based off of their looks, it is essential to learn as much as you can about this breed to be completely sure that you want them.
+But, before deciding just based on their looks, it is essential to learn as much as you can about this breed to be completely sure that you want them.

 Once a dog becomes attached to you the harder it will be to change your decision, so be sure beforehand.